Tranpass: Means of use

 The cards were sold at ticket machines near station gates, and generally contained more money for fare than the price of the card in Japanese yen.
 For example, a card costing 5,000 yen would pay for 5,600 yen's worth of fare.
 Prices ranged from under 1,000 yen for cards from Nagoya Subway to cards costing 5,000 yen.

 The card could not be used to enter a gate when the balance ran below the minimum price of a ticket, yet cash could not be added to a card.
 To use up the remaining fare on those cards, tickets could be bought with cards and cash in combination, or a new card could be bought with the old card's balance rolled over onto the balance of the new card.
 For example, a card with 100 yen left may have been used to pay for a new card costing 5,000 yen, resulting in a card with 5,700 yen's worth of fare.
 When buying cards from the subway system, the maximum balance on an old card to do this procedure was 310 yen and for cards bought from Nagoya Railroad (Meitetsu), it was a 690 yen balance when buying cards costing 2,000 yen or 3,000 yen, and a 1,500 yen balance when buying cards costing 5,000 yen.

 Phaseout

 The magnetic fare card known as Manaca replaced Tranpass cards and Tranpass were phased out.
 On February 11, 2011, sales of the Manaca magnetic fare card began, and sales of Tranpass cards, including Yurica and SF Panorama cards, ceased after the departure of the final train at the end of that day.
-Tranpass cards were able to be used after that day, until 29 February 2012 which is the last day the card can be used.
+Tranpass cards were able to be used after that day, until February 29, 2012 which was the last day the card could be used.